Caleb-Gawthroupe/small-projects/README.md

 snake -> the classic snake game built in pygame.

 small game-> another random game to help me understand the pygame library.

+coding warcrime -> my comp sci teacher made a program to teach functions, and I decided to accomplish the same thing in a one liner.